skienzmatishun/rippreport/content/p/yes/index.md

   llm_score: 70
   recency_score: 26.263598279931234
   rank: 10
+summary: In our coverage of the November 2018 Fairhope referendum election, we expose why Club Catalyst fears real reform.
+The corrupt council spreads bold lies to stop professional management and keep their hidden budget tricks alive.
+Voting YES creates fair election districts, stops backroom favors, and strips power from political bosses.
 ---
 The amendment to Change the Government of Fairhope, is just that, a change, from doing business as usual, to doing business smarter and more efficient.
 Many different blog sites and organizations are in support of the Council-Manager from of Government